 cup of dry white wine or rosé, 3-4 tablespoons of granular sugar substitute, and 1

-teaspoon vanilla extract and heat over medium heat.
+teaspoon vanilla extract.
+Heat over medium heat.
 Stir occasionally until the

 sugar substitute is dissolved and the mixture beings to thicken, about 5